Brian Mulroney: Apartheid

 Mulroney's government opposed the apartheid regime in South Africa.
 Beginning in 1985, Mulroney led an effort within the Commonwealth to sanction the South African government with the goal of pressuring them to end apartheid and release anti-apartheid activist Nelson Mandela from prison.
-This put Mulroney at odds with British Prime Minister Margaret Thatcher, who opposed apartheid but believed the sanctions would hurt Britain (which had economic ties with South Africa) and that the measures would hurt South Africans and cause job losses.
+This put Mulroney at odds with British prime minister Margaret Thatcher, who opposed apartheid but believed the sanctions could harm Britain's economic ties to the country and cause unemployment in South Africa.
 United States President Ronald Reagan also opposed sanctions, believing that Mandela and other leaders of the African National Congress were communists.
 At an October 23, 1985, United Nations General Assembly meeting, Mulroney stated, "if there is no progress in the dismantling of apartheid, [Canada]'s relations with South Africa may have to be severed completely"; he restored this line in his speech after he originally removed it at the advice of External Affairs.
 After an August 1986 meeting in London, Canada, along with other Commonwealth nations, implemented 11 new sanctions on South Africa including bans on new air links, new investment, promotion of tourism, and imports of South African coal, metals and agricultural goods.

 The day after Mandela was released on February 11, 1990, he spoke with Mulroney through the telephone, thanking him for his efforts to end apartheid.
 Mandela made the Parliament of Canada his first legislature in the world to make a speech.
-On June 18 of that year, Mandela spoke in the House of Commons of Canada, where he thanked Mulroney and Canadians.
+On June 18 that year, Mandela spoke in the House of Commons of Canada, where he thanked Mulroney and Canadians.
 The two remained in contact after they left politics; during his annual business trips to South Africa, Mulroney visited Mandela.